madbee99/Final_Project/README.md

   * HTML/Javascript

 * Result of Analysis: Highlights:
-  * From 2011 to 2019, UCLA received more applications from women than men
+  * Each year from 2011 to 2019, UCLA received more applications from women than men
-  * From 2011 to 2019, Stanford University and Princeton University have received significantly fewer applications than UC Berkeley and UCLA
+  * Each year from 2011 to 2019, Stanford University and Princeton University received significantly fewer applications than UC Berkeley and UCLA
-    * This means that more students are admitted and end up enrolling each year at UC Berkeley and UCLA than at Stanford University and Princeton University
+    * More students are admitted and end up enrolling each year at UC Berkeley and UCLA than at Stanford University and Princeton University
-  * Stanford University and Princeton University ACT Composite and SAT Math score 25th and 75th percentiles have remained stagnant or gotten better over the years (2009 to 2019)
+  * Stanford University and Princeton University ACT Composite and SAT Math score 25th and 75th percentiles have remained stagnant or increased over the years (2009 to 2019)
   * UC Berkeley and UCLA have seen relatively faster improvement in ACT Composite and SAT Math score 25th and 75th percentiles
 * Analysis Questions: Answered:
   * What SAT and ACT score ranges should an applicant have for a reasonable chance to be admitted to a particular college?
 *It depends on the school and the year.
-I would recommend looking at the 25th and 75th percentile test scores for a particular college and aim to do at least as well as the 25th percentile score.*
+I would recommend looking at the 25th and 75th percentile test scores for a particular college and then aim to do at least as well as the 25th percentile score, but in general, the higher one's score, the higher the likelihood of acceptance.*
   * Does gender play a role in likelihood of acceptance?
 *Not necessarily.
 There is insufficient data to answer this question.
-Although it does seem that certain schools like UCLA tend to admit more women than men because more women apply, schools like Stanford University and Princeton University tend to admit fairly even numbers of women and men even though more men tend to apply (see 2015 AAE slide within presentation).*
+Although it does seem that certain schools like UCLA tend to admit more women than men because more women apply, schools like Stanford University and Princeton University tend to admit fairly even numbers of women and men even in years when more men have applied (see 2015 AAE slide within presentation).*
   * Are there any surprising year-over-year changes in applicants (# of applicants, SAT and ACT score range changes, etc.)?
-*The range widths tend to stay the same but the 25th and 75th percentiles seem to have increased over the years (meaning one needs to have better SAT/ACT scores for their application to be competitive).*
+*The range widths tend to stay the same but the 25th and 75th percentiles generally seem to have increased over the years (meaning one needs to have better SAT/ACT scores for their application to be competitive).*
   * In particular, what does a select group of college admission stats look like?
 *See the analyses on Stanford University, UC Berkeley, UCLA, and Princeton University within the presentation.*